lampardlamps/mina-payout-script/README.md

 ## Supercharged Pool Payout Script

-This is a fork of Minaexplorer's script: https://github.com/garethtdavies/mina-payout-script.
+This is a fork of Minaexplorer's script: https://github.com/garethtdavies/mina-payout-script (with thanks to him!).
 The main purpose of this script is to implement the payout logic of the Supercharged Pool (https://minaexplorer.com/wallet/B62qif7HxYzQCb8v2FN3KgZkS8oevDG2zqYqzkdjSV1Smf6jbEcPVEc): any wallet with locked tokens will NOT be paid, and all the rewards are shared with the wallets with ONLY unlocked tokens.

 ```
 pip3 install -r requirements.txt